 Full Name: C SU ID: Theatrical Intimacy - Note: All theatrical intimacy will be choreographed.
-Are you open to the following: Ye s N o More Information Needed Performing or witnessing realistic theatrical intimacy?
+Are you open to the following: Ye s N lo More Information Needed Performing or witnessing realistic theatrical intimacy?
 Kissing?
 Performing or witnessing stylized theatrical intimacy?
 Performing or witnessing simulated sexual assault?
 Performing or witnessing stylized simulated sexual assault?
 Performing or witnessing non-sexual physical contact with others?
 Performing text discussing or alluding to sexual intimacy?
 Violence - Note: All violence will be choreographed.
-Are you open to the following j: Yes No More Information Derforming or witnessing simulated acts of violence?
-Needed Performing or witnessing simulated acts of violence?
-Performing or witnessing situations involving theatrical firearms?
+Are you open to the f followin a: Yes No More Information Needed Performing or witnessing simulated acts of violence?
+110000 Performing or witnessing situations involving theatrical firearms?
 Performing or witnessing simulated self-harm?
-Nudity - Are you open to the following: Yes T No More Information Needed res 1/10 Wore information Needed Performing or witnessing partial nudity (including revealing costumes)?
+Nudity - Are you open to the following: • • Nutrity - Are you open to the following.
+Yes No More Information Needed Performing or witnessing partial nudity (including revealing costumes)?
 Performing or witnessing on-stage costume changes?
-Other Content - Are you open to the following: Yes No More Information Needed Performing or witnessing substance abuse?
-Performing or witnessing profanity?
-Performing or witnessing derogatory language?
+Other Contest for the contest of the fellowing.
+90 Other Content - Are you open to the following: Yes No More Information Needed Performing or witnessing substance abuse?
+140 Wore miornation recaed Performing or witnessing profanity? + Performing or witnessing derogatory language?
 Performing or witnessing subject matter involving sexual assault?
 Performing or discussing actions related todisordered eating?
 Performing or witnessing racial trauma?